-Trimming can be done at cold, warm or hot working temperature.
-By cold trimming the chance of cracking and fracture is higher but the additional deformation of the workpiece is lower.
+Trimming operations can be done at cold, warm or hot working temperatures.
+By cold trimming the chance of cracking and fracture is higher, but the not wanted additional deformation of the workpiece is lower.
 Sizing During trimming the workpiece can be deformed, twisted due to the forces acting on it.
 To compensate this, a sizing step (calibration) is to be applied.
 The simplest way is to place the workpiece back into a finishing die and strike a light blow on it.
 For precise parts a separate die must be made for sizing: the workpiece's temperature is lower than the finishing step's temperature, the sizing die must be designed for that temperature.
-Heat treatment The forged part must be heat treated: normalizing or quenching and tempering for steels.
-For other materials like austenitic steels, Al alloys or other nonferrous metals annealing or - depending on the material - precipitation hardening.
-Beside the forging workshop tunnel furnaces can be installed with programmable zones.
-Quenching and tempering furnaces are used, with controlled cooling system (water, oil) between them.
+Heat treatment The forged parts must be heat treated: normalising or quenching and tempering for steels.
+For other materials like austenitic steels, Al alloys or other nonferrous metals annealing or - depending on the material - precipitation hardening is applied.
+Besides the forging workshops, tunnel furnaces can be installed with programmable zones.
+Quenching and tempering furnaces are used, with a controlled cooling system (water, oil) between them.
 Mostly gas-fired furnaces are used.
-If the forging operations' temperature is well controlled, the heat treatment directly after forging can be carried out, moreover, some thermomechanical processes can be realized as well.
-Pickling, removing the oxide During hot working the metals surface is oxidizing.
+If the forging operations' temperature is well controlled, the heat treatment directly after forging can be carried out, moreover, some thermo-mechanical processes can also be realised.
+Pickling, removing the oxide During hot working the metal's surface is oxidizing.
 The oxide (scale) can be removed from the forging's surface by pickling in sulfuric or hydrochloric acid or mechanical process.
-The latter one is better due to environmental considerations: sand blasting and shot peening is used.
-Sand blasting is cheaper and gives better surface.
-Its disadvantage is the danger of silicosis for the workers; the protection equipment make the process more expensive.
+The latter one is better due to environmental considerations: sandblasting and shot peening are used.
+Sandblasting is cheaper and gives better surface.
+Its disadvantage is the danger of silicosis for the workers; the needed protection equipment makes the process more expensive.
 For shot peening the shot is made by extra hard steel wires cut to 1-2 mm length pieces or steel balls with ~ 1 mm diameter.
 Exception: for austenitic steels glass pearls are used.
 Shot peening is made with special equipment, the wire pieces are accelerated to the speed of ~ 20 m/s.
 Quality inspection Beyond the geometry of the workpiece, many characteristics must be investigated: the forged parts are used as high-loaded components where material discontinuity, overlapping, cracks, and other defects are not allowed.
-The ultrasonic and magnetic particle inspection are common for forgings.
+The ultrasonic and magnetic particle inspection is common for forgings.
 The mechanical properties must be checked by hardness testing.
-By agreement the grain flow is investigated, and the mechanical properties are measured (tensile and impact test: yield stress, tensile strength, elongation, impact energy, etc.)
+By agreement, the grain flow is investigated, and the mechanical properties are measured (tensile and impact test: yield stress, tensile strength, elongation, impact energy, etc.)

-Technology planning and tool design The planning steps direction is opposite to the productions direction: starts from drawing of the finished part and goes backward.
+Technology planning and tool design The planning steps direction is opposite to the production direction: starts from drawing of the finished part and goes backward.
 (Remember for a former slide.)
-Knowing the desired final geometry it must be decided what are the surfaces which must be machined after the forging: small diameter holes, high tolerance surfaces (contact surfaces with other parts), threading, teeth.
+Knowing the desired final geometry, it must be decided what are the surfaces which must be machined after the forging: small diameter holes, high tolerance surfaces (contact surfaces with other parts), threading, teeth.
 Except some special case undercut geometries can not be forged.
 For these features extra volumes must be added to the geometry: e.g. filling up the holes, threading and spaces between teeth.
 Next step is choosing a parting line (surface).
 The dies have only one line, except horizontal forging machines, where two perpendicular planes are used.
-The parting surface can be non-planar but increases the costs significantly.
-For disk shapes parts, the parting line is at the largest diameter.
+The parting surface can be non-planar but this increases the costs significantly.
+For disk-shaped parts, the parting line is at the largest diameter.
 Disk shaped forging - Parting line, allowances, draft, radii and fillet